bigchaindb/org/ROADMAP.md

 ### Not Done Yet, or Not Sure if Done Yet

-1. UTXO set / apphash for Tendermint. - Might be done.
-Ask Sylvain.
 1. Prod-ready requirements of software that we use: py-abci
 1. Shutdown procedure.
 (Generic process management.)
 Crash-fault tolerance.
    Recover from MongoDB crashes into a consistent state.